kavishgr/kavishgr.github.io/docs/golang.md

 	// because ptr is like: var ptr *int
 	// ptr will only accept or store a memory address as its value
 	//
-	// you can't just assign a value to it
+	// you can't just assign a value in it
 	// you have to dereference it first
 }